PTE score chart 2022

 Listening - There are eight question types here testing listening skills through a variety of video and audio clips.

-There are some integrated tasks that assess more than one skill at a time (for example reading and writing, or listening and speaking, etc) and these tasks contribute to the score of both of the communicative skills involved.
+There are some integrated tasks that assess more than one skill at a time (for example reading and writing, listening and speaking, etc) and these tasks contribute to the score of both of the communicative skills involved.

 There are between 52 and 64 tasks in each test across a range of 20 task types.
 The communicative skills each have a score range of between 10-90 points and while these aren’t used to create the overall score, they still have an important role to play in highlighting strengths and room for improvement in key areas.